 Ernest Hemingway once said, ‘I never knew of a morning in Africa when I woke up that I was not happy,’ and it seems that most travellers feel the same way.
 There is something inexplicably magical about the African bush, which is why a safari trip in Southern Africa is the vacation of a lifetime.

-Safari clothing essentials
+Safari outfit ideas and clothing essentials

 Clothing is always a good start when packing for a trip, but the clothes you’ll need on safari are slightly different. if you’re wondering what to wear on safari in South Africa, here are our top tips.

 When beginning to think about African safari clothes, think cool and comfy cotton, natural materials and muted tones such as khaki, beige, olive and tan.
 Not only are these colours and fabrics dirt-friendly, but they’re also good for keeping cool in the heat and blending in with the natural surroundings.

 Wearing darker colours such as black or navy can attract Tsetse flies which have a nasty bite and are common in parts of Eastern and Central Africa.
 It’s also wise to steer clear of camouflage clothing as this is associated with trophy hunters and is also worn by military personnel in many African countries.